By Mehmet Kurtkaya, Published on October 23, 2018, Last Update on August 22, 2019

 Yes, water!
 This was an amazing discovery.
 He also recognized German word for "eat", "essen" (Hittite "ezza") and translated the line as "eat bread and drink water".
 The amazing discovery that lead to the breakthrough was the word "watar" which had become German "wasser" too.
 English word "water" is even closer to the Hittite word, it is basically the same after 3000 years!
 Pretty impressive.

 Hronzy then went onto translating the rest of the text, and other cuneiform tablets.
-He concluded that the ancient language was the first Indo-European language with written records: the Hittite language.
+He concluded that this ancient language was the first Indo-European language with written records: the Hittite language.

 Let's now look at the word "watar" through Sumerian Language, by using Sumerian - English dictionary at University of Pennsylvania and Sun Language Theory:

-The sound "wa" or specifically the sound "w" is not found in Turkish, and it is certainly a late addition to languages.
-The Sumerian-English dictionary has the following:
+The sound "wa" or specifically the sound "w" is not found in Turkish, and it is certainly a late addition in languages.
+Sumerian - English dictionary at University of Pennsylvania has the following:

 Uğ = People (Note: the meanings lineage, kin, kind as in humankind must be added.
-If your browser cannot display the ğ character, it is a voiced g coming from the throat)
+If your browser cannot display the ğ character, it is a voiced g coming from the throat, a laryngeal sound)

 a = water

-Tar on the other hand is found as a root in Hatti god Taru, Hittite Tarhunz, Etruscan Tarchon, and as a high officer and kagan (king) title in the Altai mountains and Mongolia.
-It is a mythological term, and from its later use we know that it gives the kings the power to rule over people.
-In Sumerian, Tar means decree, in line with meanings in other languages.
+Tar = It means "decree, confiscate, split, cut" in line with meanings in other languages.
+Sargon of Agade (Akkad), Persian king Darius, Alexander the Great and many other basic words use this very ancient stem known from Sumerian cuneiform records from 4500-5000 years ago.
+It is found as a root in Hatti god Taru, Hittite Tarhunz, Etruscan Tarchon, and as a high officer and kagan (king) title among the Turks in the Altai mountains and Mongolia.
+The drink of Greek gods, associated with immortality Nektar (nectar), Spanish Tartessos, too.
+Tar is a religious / mythological term, and from its later use we know that it gives the kings the power to rule over people.
+The word has many descendants in modern languages including English.

 So, we have the following by using the additive property of Sumerian Turkish: